 CB: Francesso Rosetta (Italy)

-Rosetta formed a great defensive unit with Magnini and and Cervato in the 1950's with Fiorentia.
+Rosetta started his career with Novara and played for Torino, Alsessandria and Verona, but he better known for his career with Fiorentina.
+He formed a great defensive unit with Magnini and and Cervato in the 1950's with there.
 He was considered to be a pioneer for the libero position.
-He also played for Torino and Verona.
+He had 7 caps with the Azzurri.

 LB: Manuel Pasqual (Italy)

 Pasqual started with Arezzo in Serie C, helping them to reach Serie B. He joined Foirentina in 2005 and played with them until 2016.
+He served as their captain.
+At the time of writing, he plays for Empoli.
 He is the club's appearance record holder.
-Capped 10 times.
+Since 2006, he was capped 14 times.

 DM: Giancarlo Di Sisti (Italy)

 Di Sisti was known for his two stints with Roma and 9 seasons with Fiorentina in between.
 He helped Fiorentina winning the 1968-69 scudetto.
 At international level, De Sisti earned 29 caps and scored 4 goals for the Italy national football team between 1967 and 1972, making his debut on 1 November 1967, in a 5–0 home win over Cyprus in a UEFA Euro 1968 qualifying match.
 He later played in the European championship-winning team at Euro 1968 on home soil.